AI-Collaboratory/INST742-git/git/README.md

 Mostly, you will work on your computer.
 In the cloned folder, you can create files that you will work on.
 Let's try to create a sample file for exercise.

 1. You can create a simple text file using your editor app, or in the command line.
-	- Open a text editor that you usually use (e.g., UltraEdit, Sublime Text, NotePad++, etc.)
+	- Open a text editor that you usually use (e.g., UltraEdit, Sublime Text, NotePad++, etc.).
+For Markdown files, you can also use a web-based editor such as [Markdown Editor](https://jbt.github.io/markdown-editor/), and copy the text after you write something down.
 	- Create a new file.
 	- Write something in it.
 	- Save it in the cloned folder as `[your_name].md`.